jamesbowles/MinecraftSplitscreenSteamdeck/README.md

 - **Launcher script:** `~/.local/share/PollyMC/minecraftSplitscreen.sh`

 ## Troubleshooting
-- **Java 21 not found:**
+- **Java installation issues:**
+  - The installer automatically handles Java installation, but if issues occur:
-  - Make sure you have Java 21 installed and available in your PATH.
+  - Ensure you have an internet connection for downloading Java
-  - See the error message for a link to this README.
+  - For manual installation, the installer will provide specific instructions for your system
+  - Steam Deck users can use the [install-jdk-on-steam-deck](https://github.com/FlyingEwok/install-jdk-on-steam-deck) script separately if needed
 - **Controller issues:**
   - Make sure controllers are connected before launching.